rdsea/bigdataplatforms/tutorials/nifi/README.md

 ### Google Storage

-You can use your own google storage bucket or a common bucket available during the exercise:
+Google Storage is used as data sink.
+You can use your own google storage bucket or a common bucket available.
+You will need a service account credential for configuring Nifi and Google Storage.

-* for the bucket available during the exercise, you will get a service account credential file from  [the tutorial page of MyCourses](https://mycourses.aalto.fi/mod/page/view.php?id=468357).
+>for the bucket available during the exercise, you will get a service account credential file from  [the tutorial page of MyCourses](https://mycourses.aalto.fi/mod/page/view.php?id=468357).
-* if you use your own storage bucket then create a service account for Nifi
+>if you use your own storage bucket then create a service account for Nifi

 ## Exercises